Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 35 - Authentication and Security - Handling Credentials & Designing a Secure Login/35.07 Level 5 - Hide your Secrets with Environment Variables/README.md

 - **Convenience:** When deploying large applications, the process is complicated.
 Environment variables allow you to change certain variables without modifying the codebase.
 - **Security:** It is not a good idea to store authentication keys or API keys in the same place as your code.
 Environment variables allow you to separate sensitive information from your codebase.

+## What Are Environment Variables?

+Environment variables are essentially a very simple file where sensitive variables, such as encryption keys and API keys, are kept.
+In this lesson, the use of the popular package `dotenv` is demonstrated.
+The number of weekly downloads shows how heavily developers depend on this module to keep secrets off the internet and secure.